chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 ## Build out the states

-Now we have Storybook setup, styles imported, and test cases built out, we can quickly start the work of implementing the HTML of the component to match the design.
+Now that we have Storybook setup, styles imported, and test cases built out, we can quickly start implementing the HTML of the component to match the design.

-Our component is still rather rudimentary at the moment.
-We're going to make some changes so that it matches the intended design without going into too much detail:
+The component is still rudimentary at the moment.
+First, write the code that achieves the design without going into too much detail:

 ```diff:title=src/app/components/task.component.ts
 import { Component, Input, Output, EventEmitter } from '@angular/core';